 Recently I took a little trip to the United States to visit one of my favourite places, Lake Tahoe.
 Sitting on the border of California and Nevada it’s a big lake surrounded by small log cabin style towns and big pine trees – and it was damn cold!

-Ankle Boots: I wore these on the plane to and from America.
-They’re great for both pants and skirts and they will keep your feet warm, have a touch of a heel that make you look longer and chicer (bonus) and are very comfortable.
+I wore these on the plane to and from America.
+They’re great for both pants and skirts and they will keep your feet warm, have a touch of a heel that makes you look longer and chicer (bonus) and are very comfortable.
 I would recommend putting a wool or foam inner sole in them to give you extra toasty feet while outside.

 As someone who has now learned by experience, I would also recommend getting some gloves – I worked out the hard way that when your fingers reach a certain temperature, your iPhone doesn’t recognise you.
 Gloves are best purchased slightly bigger to allow the heat from your hands to circulate in the gloves rather than be pushed out to cold air.